xujiahuayz/premfin/README.md

 python get_surrendervalue_maxloanrate_lenderprofit.py
 ```

-get untapped profit from the perspective of policyholder when their cost of capital is at various levels
+get untapped profit from the perspective of policyholder when their cost of capital is at various levels:

 ```zsh
 python get_untappedprofit_policyholder.py
 ```

-plot money left of the table from the perspective of policyholder in comparison with real estate value loss during the financial crisis
+plot money left of the table from the perspective of policyholder in comparison with real estate value loss during the financial crisis:

 ```zsh
 python plot_moneyleft.py
 ```

-get untapped profit from the perspective of lender when their cost of capital is at various levels
+get untapped profit from the perspective of lender when their cost of capital is at various levels:

 ```zsh
 python get_lenderprofit.py